Devoir/server/README.md

 Next you will need to set up your DB
 1. install postgres
-2. create a user 'postgres'
+2. create a user 'test'
 3. create a db named devoir
 4. create the tables with the create statements from our design doc

     $ createuser --interactive
-    #Enter name of role to add: postgres
+    #Enter name of role to add: test
     #Shall the new role be a superuser? y
-    $ createdb devoir
+    $ createdb devoirtest

     #run postgres in another tab
     $ postgres -D /usr/local/var/postgres